TechnologyBrewery/habushu/README.md

 ## Building Habushu ##

+You can use `mvnd` or `mvn` to build Habushu.
+We recommend `mvnd`, which provides a substantial performance boost when running the examples.

 If you are working on Habushu, please be aware of some nuances in working with a plugin that defines a custom Maven build lifecycle and packaging. `habushu-poetry-package` and `habushu-poetry-package-consumer` are utilized to immediately test the `habushu-maven-plugin` and associated `habushu` lifecycle.
 If the `habushu-maven-plugin` has not